 1. Drink chocolate milk

 Besides, who doesn’t like chocolate milk?
 Compared to people who drink commercial recovery beverages after their workouts, people drinking low-fat chocolate milk recover just as well.
 That’s because it has 80% carbs and 20% protein.
 The carbohydrates replenish your energy reserves, while the protein stimulates muscle repair.
 Also, after a long duration, high-intensity workouts, get yourself a glass of water as soon as possible.

 2. Increase testosterone levels

 This is a no-brainer.
 If you want to increase your power to lift in the gym and max out your workouts, bump up your testosterone levels.
 Eat foods rich in omega-3 fatty acids, proteins, and Vitamin E to increase production and show off your machismo in the gym.
 Eggs, fish, and whole grains should be an essential part of your diet.
 Increased testosterone levels will also help if you’re having problems keeping it up down there, IYKWWM.
 So it’s a win-win.
 But if the problem is severe, buy Viagra online after checking in with a specialist.
-Addressing sexual issues also helps to boost your libido and testosterone levels in your blood, making your workouts even more effective.
+Addressing sexual issues to a testosterone specialist, such as Male Excel, also helps to boost your libido and testosterone levels in your blood, making your workouts even more effective.

 3. Get a massage

 A post-workout massage doesn’t just help you feel good; it has other benefits as well.
 A massage increases mitochondrial activity and decreases inflammation.
 Not only does this power recovery, but it also makes physical activity after your workout easier as well.
 In addition, a mid-workout massage also helps your muscles to adapt to alternating exercises and recover faster.